Arceliar/ironwood/README.md

 ### Types

 The `types` package exposes a `types.PacketConn` interface type.
 This is a superset of the `net.PacketConn` with a few extra functions to e.g. pass in `net.Conn` connections to peers.
 It uses the `types.Addr` as addresses, which is just a wrapper around `ed25519.PublicKey` implementing the `net.Addr` interface.
-You probably want to write your code in terms of these interface types, and then call `NetPacketConn` from one of the below packages, depending on what the requirements are for your application.
+You probably want to write your code in terms of these interface types, and then call `NewPacketConn` from one of the below packages, depending on what the requirements are for your application.

 ### Network